Sage 50 vs Sage 100

 - Features – integrations, customization and extended functionality

-- Scalability – users and transaction volume
+- Scalability – room to grow, more users and transaction volume

 - Architecture – overall design of the data base, API and access

-- Speed – system performance and responsiveness
+- Stability – go to market speed, performance and responsiveness

 Work with certified consultants who know Sage 50 and Sage 100, we’re often asked about the differences between them.
 Our answer to this question varies depending on the unique profile, challenges, and goals of each one of our small business customers.

 This is why we engage in a 2-step process with every small business owner who calls us.
 The first step is a free Discovery call; this allows us to learn all about your business including: